cguccione/academic-kickstart/content/home/about.md

 +++

-# Biography
+# About the lab

-I am an Assistant Professor at the Univeristy of Rhode Island.
-I run a dry lab focused on computational evolutionary genetics.
-My interest is in developing methods to understand evolution, with a particular focus on how we analyze large genomics datasets.
-I also have an interest in reproducible research and in teaching research skills to students and other researchers.
+We are a dry lab focused on computational evolutionary genetics.
+We develop methods and software to understand evolutionary history, with a particular focus on large genomics datasets.
+Researchers in the lab come from the fields of computer science, math, and evolutionary biology.

+We also work to make our research reproducible and teach research skills to students and other researchers.